voedger/voedger-internals/server/design/sequences2.md

 ---
 reqmd.package: server.design.sequences
 ---

 # Sequences

-This document describes sequence mechanisms in the Voedger platform.
+This document outlines the design for sequence number management within the Voedger platform.

 ## Overview

-Sequence is a monotonic increasing list of numbers.
+A sequence is defined as a monotonically increasing series of numbers.

-We need to implement the following sequences:
+The following sequence types are to be implemented in the beginning:

-- PLogOffsetSequence
+- PLog Offset Sequence
-- WLogOffsetSequence
+- WLog Offset Sequence
-- CRecordIDSequence
+- CRecord ID Sequence
-- OWRecordDSequence
+- OWRecord ID Sequence

 ## Motivation

+The current implementation has the following drawbacks:

-- Currently data for all sequences is loaded into memory for all workspaces
+- Sequence data for all workspaces is loaded into memory, leading to potentially high memory consumption.
-- Sequences data is loaded during the so called "recovery process" when the command processor is started
+- Sequence data is loaded during the "recovery process" at command processor startup.
-- "Recovery process" is a time consuming operation since the whole PLog is read and processed to identify the last used sequence numbers
+- The "recovery process" can be time-consuming, as it involves reading and processing the entire PLog to determine the last used sequence numbers.

-The following flaws shall be addressed:
+The following issues must be addressed:

-- Uncontrollable memory usage (proportional to the number of workspaces)
+- Uncontrolled memory usage that scales with the number of workspaces.
-- Long recovery time (proportional to the number of events in the PLog)
+- Long recovery times that scale with the number of events in the PLog.

 ## Solution overview

-- For each application partition keeps sequences data in the projection (`SeqData`)
+- Each application partition will maintain sequence data in a projection (`SeqData`).
-- `SeqData` has `SeqDataOffset` attribute that specifies the offset in the PLog partion for which SeqData is actual
+- `SeqData` will include a `SeqDataOffset` attribute, indicating the PLog partition offset for which the `SeqData` is valid.
-- This `SeqData` is read though the MRU cache and actualized in the background when new events are saved to the PLog
+- `SeqData` will be accessed through an MRU cache and updated in the background as new events are written to the PLog.

-## Issues
+## Related Issues

 This document addresses the following issues: